 Waiting to feel a bite can work but when you can see a bite at the very first indication, even before it is about to happen you catch more fish.

-Having a visual indicator not only allows you to prepare, it allows you to set the hook quickly and land the fish.
+Having a visual indicator not only allows you to prepare, but it also allows you to set the hook quickly and land the fish.

-Hold the rod and move quick regardless of what type of catfish rig you’re using.
+Hold the rod and move quickly regardless of what type of catfish rig you’re using.

 Cover is one of my favorite places to catch channel catfish, and it produces.

-Cover is basic anything the fish can hide or conceal themselves in or around and it is popular for fishing for just about every species of freshwater fish, catfish included.
+Cover is basically anything the fish can hide or conceal themselves in or around and it is popular for fishing for just about every species of freshwater fish, catfish included.